 In April 2015, the Medicare Access and CHIP Reauthorization Act (MACRA) was signed into law, permanently repealing an outdated, 18-year-old formula for reimbursing providers under Medicare.
 Year 1 of the program began in 2017.

-More specifically, MACRA is bipartisan legislation that repealed the sustainable growth rate formula and also will change the way that Medicare rewards healthcare professionals for value over volume.
-MACRA establishes a new payment system called the Quality Payment Program (QPP) with two pathways for linking payment to quality and value.
-The Merit-based Incentive Payments System (MIPS) allows clinicians to earn a positive payment adjustment by reporting in the following categories: quality, improvement activities, advancing care information (replaces Meaningful Use), and cost.
+More specifically, MACRA is bipartisan legislation that repealed the sustainable growth rate formula and also changes the way that Medicare rewards healthcare professionals for value over volume.
+MACRA established a new payment system called the Quality Payment Program (QPP) with two pathways for linking payment to quality and value.
+The Merit-based Incentive Payment System (MIPS) allows clinicians to earn a positive payment adjustment by reporting in the following categories: quality, improvement activities, promoting interoperability (replaces Meaningful Use), and cost.
 Clinicians may also participate in Advanced Alternative Payment Models (APMs), where practices can earn more for taking on some risk related to their patients’ outcomes.
 MACRA itself reflects more than 10 years’ worth of advocacy by the AGS, its members, and a diverse cadre of other stakeholders committed to affecting change to improve the health and care of older adults.

 AGS MACRA Toolkit